Medicaid For Parents

 - Special Education Transportation

-How can I help assure my school district receives benefits from the School Services Program?
+How can I help ensure my school district receives benefits from the School Services Program?

 School districts have been participating in the School Services Program since 1993, but recently Federal regulations changed to require that the parent/guardian: